unconnected-dev/javascript-18/_udemy/understanding_the_weird_parts/readme.txt

 the variables from its outer (parent) scope, even after the outer function has finished executing

+Not all closures are IIFEs.
+They are related concepts in JavaScript, but they serve different purposes and are not synonymous.

 Function Factories
 A function factory is a function that creates and returns other functions.
 The